fergus-mk/Thesis/README.md

 - Calculating summary statistics for classified flood defence points - SummaryStats.py
 - Using these stats to classify the entire datset - ClassPointsFinal.ipynb

-_Thanks for visiting this repository_
+_Thanks for visiting this repository._

 Fergus